-The Corporation classifies cash and cash equivalents, and restricted cash and cash equivalents.
+The Corporation classifies cash and cash equivalents, and restricted cash and cash equivalents as fair value through profit or loss.

 Financial instruments at amortized cost

 The Corporation classifies interest receivable, accounts receivable, certain investments and trade and other payables as amortized cost.
 Amortized cost financial instruments are subsequently measured at amortized cost using the effective interest method, less any provision for impairment losses.